HomeArchiveBlog

 Compiler Infrastructure

-This document explains the new frontend code generation stack for developers.
-The implementation currently lives under allo/exp, with three main layers:
+This document explains the frontend code generation stack for developers.
+The implementation has three main layers:

-• allo/exp/compiler/mlir_codegen.py: AST traversal, scopes, dispatch, and high-level lowering control.
+• allo/compiler/mlir_codegen.py: AST traversal, scopes, dispatch, and high-level lowering control.

-• allo/exp/compiler/builder.py: typed MLIR construction helpers and user-facing diagnostics.
+• allo/compiler/builder.py: typed MLIR construction helpers and user-facing diagnostics.

-• allo/exp/operators/: reusable operation definitions implemented with operator.fold and operator.build.
+• allo/operators/: reusable operation definitions implemented with operator.fold and operator.build.

 Value Model

-The frontend value system is defined in allo/exp/lang/core.py.
+The frontend value system is defined in allo/lang/core.py.

 ConstexprValue is frontend-only.
 It wraps a Python value that is known during compilation and never materializes into MLIR by itself.
 Examples include Python integer literals, global scalar constants, constexpr variables, template bindings, and values returned by @consteval functions.